Hampden, Massachusetts: Transportation

 Hampden is one of sixteen towns in Massachusetts that has no numbered highways or state routes.
 Of these, half are on islands, and one is the North Shore town of Nahant.
-Of the rest, Hampden is the easternmost town to have this distinction.
+Of the remainder, Hampden is the easternmost town to have this distinction.
 The town does not have stoplights.
-The nearest state route, Route 83, misses the town by less than a tenth of a mile.
+The nearest state route, Route 83, misses the town by less than one-tenth of a mile.
 The town lies 10 mi south of two exits of Interstate 90, and approximately 9 mi east of Interstate 91.
 There are no means of mass transportation in the town.
 The nearest rail service is in Springfield, and the nearest national air service is at Bradley International Airport in Connecticut.

 Climate

-Winters are variable, sometimes fairly mild, with days in the 30s, and sometimes rather cold.
-A record cold temperature of −40 degrees Fahrenheit (−40 °C) was recorded at the Hampden Post Office, and at other points in the village of Hampden, on an early morning in January, 1960.
-In late July, 2006, the temperature reached 100 degrees on a hot afternoon.
+Winters are variable, sometimes fairly mild, with daytime high temperatures in the 30s, though sometimes rather cold.
+A record cold temperature of −40 degrees Fahrenheit (−40 °C) was recorded at the Hampden Post Office, and at other points in the village of Hampden, on an early morning in January 1960.
+In late July 2006, the temperature reached 100 degrees on a hot afternoon.
 These are the known recent extremes of temperature in Hampden.
 On March 14, 1995, after several snowstorms and little melting, a snow depth of 28" was recorded.
 However, some winters there is little snow.
 In the summer there are hot and humid periods, which alternate with warm and dry periods.